 About Me

-I am a second-year Computer Science student at Simon Fraser University.
-I began writing software before university so that I could make cool and useful things.
+I am a third-year Computer Science student at Simon Fraser University.
+I began writing software well before university as I wanted to make cool and useful things.
 One of my earliest projects is Shorts Deflector, a browser extension that now has over 7,500 monthly users.

 At SFU, I joined SFU SAT, where I led a team of five to build and test the radio communications system for a high-altitude balloon project.
 Learn More.